 When times become trying, as they currently are, doing just a few simple things can keep us moving in the right direction.
-Here are three things you can do to this month (January is Financial Wellness Month) to help keep your 2023 financial well-being plan on track.
+Here are three things you can do right away to help get your financial well-being plan on track.

 Contribute 1 percent more to your 401(k)

 There is a good chance that you haven't changed your 401(k) contribution since you set it years ago.
 So, let's start there.